TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cli/installing-cli/_index.md

 > For example, if you are using a Linux operating system on a computer with an AMD64 processor, you need to download `lorawan-stack-cli_x.x.x_linux_amd64.tar.gz`.

 {{< note >}} There are various ways to find out your processor architecture depending on your operating system.
-For example, on Linux you can use `uname -m` in your terminal. {{</ note >}}
+For example, on Linux you can use `uname -m` in your terminal, while on Windows you can use `echo %PROCESSOR_ARCHITECTURE%`. {{</ note >}}

 Open the downloaded archive and extract it to the desired location.
 Enter the extracted directory.

-You can now run the CLI from inside the installation directory, or add the directory to `PATH` to run the CLI from any location.
-There are multiple ways to add the directory to `PATH`, depending on your operating system.
+You can now run the CLI from inside that directory, or add that directory to `PATH` to run the CLI from any location.

 {{< tabs/container "Cloud, Community Edition, and Open Source" "Enterprise" >}}

 {{< tabs/tab "Cloud, Community Edition, and Open Source" >}}

+There are multiple ways to add the directory to `PATH`, depending on your operating system.

 > For example, in Linux, you can run the CLI from inside the installation directory with `.\ttn-lw-cli` in your terminal.
 >